Lindner Family Tennis Center: History

-The location became home to the tournament now known as the Western & Southern Open (or Cincinnati Masters) in 1979 when tournament organizers grew weary of perennial Ohio River flooding at its venue of the time, the Coney Island amusement park.
+The location became home to the Cincinnati Open in 1979 when tournament organizers grew weary of perennial Ohio River flooding at its venue of the time, the Coney Island amusement park.
 One of the tournament sponsors, Taft Broadcasting, owned the Kings Island Amusement Park in Mason, as well as the Golf Center at Kings Island, which was located on land directly across Interstate 71 from the park.
 When the chairman of Taft Broadcasting, Charles Mechem, suggested the tournament move to land at the Golf Center, tournament organizers, led by Paul M. Flory, agreed.

 Four courts of DecoTurf II were initially installed at the new location, and the bleachers used at Coney Island were shipped up I-71 and placed around one of them to form Center Court.
 Two years later, those bleachers were removed and the first phase of construction on that court began.
 Enhancements to seating and amenities on Center Court have been made nearly every year since.

 One of the biggest expansions came in 1987 when the original West Building was added, creating working space for players and media and luxury suites for fans.
 An expansion in 1990 added more suites and increased capacity on Center Court to 10,000.
 Construction in 1998 added two additional courts, bringing the total number of courts at the Tennis Center to 10.

 In 2010, the Tennis Center was enhanced with a new "West Building," now known as The Paul M. Flory Player Center in honor of the 36-year patriarch of the tournament.
 The new 52000 sqft Player Center added space not only for players, but for media and fans as well.
 It is approximately twice as high as the previous West Building, rising 85 ft above ground level and 97 ft above the court level.
 A canopy extends over the west stands providing more covered seating.
 Total Center Court seating capacity was raised from 10,500 to 11,400 after the renovation.

 In 2011 the grounds were expanded by more than 40% and six courts were added (increasing the total number of courts from 10 to 16), including Court 3 which serves as the third television court for the tournament.
 The expansion also included a new front entrance, entry plaza and ticket office.
 Harry Ewers & Sons, Inc. was chosen to construct and maintain the facility tennis courts.

 In 2012, the tournament expanded the food court and exhibit areas and also enhanced the northern entrance.